-Prostitutes are known to make a living out of exchanging sex for money hence the name’ commercial sex workers’ as they are commonly referred to, but some it seems have expanded their illicit business to other avenues perhaps because business is low, or simply out of greed.
-Some prostitutes along the streets of Nairobi have taken to mugging unsuspecting innocent civilians of their belongings on the pretense that the victims are ‘clients’ who have refused to pay for ‘services’ rendered.
+Prostitutes are known to make a living out of exchanging sex for money hence the name ‘commercial sex workers’ as they are commonly referred to, but some it seems have expanded their illicit business to other avenues perhaps because business is low, or simply out of greed.
+Some prostitutes along the streets of Nairobi have taken to mugging unsuspecting innocent civilians of their belongings on the pretence that the victims are ‘clients’ who have refused to pay for ‘services’ rendered.

 BEATEN UP ON LUTHULI AVENUE

-Yesterday, according to an eye witness account from George Mshillah, a resident of Nairobi who was walking along Luthuli Avenue around 7:30pm, some prostitutes just pounced on a man walking right ahead of him an accused the innocent young man of not paying up for their services and started beating him up.
+Yesterday, according to an eye witness account from George Mshillah, a resident of Nairobi who was walking along Luthuli Avenue around 7:30pm, some prostitutes just pounced on a man walking right ahead of him an accused the innocent young man of not paying up for their services.
+They then started beating him up.

-“The dude was just walking and one of the girls grabbed him tight while shouting “nilipe wewe”/”can you pay me up” and before the man could react, four more gals appeared from behind and showered him with slaps on the face and low blows.
-They rob him of his belongings including a wallet, phone and laptop while shouting “lazima utalipa”/ “you must pay up”.
+“The dude was just walking and one of the girls grabbed him tight while shouting “nilipe wewe”/”can you pay me up” and before the man could react, four more women appeared from behind and showered him with slaps on the face and low blows.
+They robbed him of his belongings: including a wallet, phone and laptop while shouting “lazima utalipa”/ “you must pay up”.
 Before I reached out to him to help, the girls disappeared using different roads (Swara and Kharume lanes)”, said George.